Muddz/UndoRedoList/readme.md

 <img src="https://github.com/Muddz/UndoRedoList/blob/master/src/main/resources/AddBetweenElements.png" width="70%">

-An element contains of an instance of [`Action`](https://github.com/Muddz/UndoRedoList/blob/master/src/main/java/Action.java)
+Each element contains of an instance of [`Action`](https://github.com/Muddz/UndoRedoList/blob/master/src/main/java/Action.java) with the field members: `String key`, `Object currentValue` and `Object newValue` keep an record of editings

 ## Performance
 `UndoRedoList` is a linear data structure and has similar performance as Java's LinkedList.